 - a.
-The Contractor shall ensure continuous operation of the existing fiber networks and systems during construction of the project. - b.
-The Contractor shall not work on splicing, disconnecting and/or in any way disrupting normal operation of the existing fiber networks or systems without approval from all affected parties.
-Parties include the lowa DOT, the lowa Communications Network (ICN), the City of North Liberty, the City of Coralville, and the University of Iowa.
-The Contractor shall provide a written request to the Iowa DOT and the respective parties for approval at least ten calendar days before work is done near an existing fiber network or equipment.
+Ensure continuous operation of the existing fiber networks and systems during construction of the project. - b.
+Do not splice, disconnect, or in any way disrupt normal operation of the existing fiber networks or systems without approval from all affected parties.
+Parties include the lowa DOT and the lowa Communications Network (ICN).
+Provide a written request to the lowa DOT and ICN for approval at least 10 calendar days before work is done near an existing fiber network or equipment.
 A copy of the written request shall be submitted to the Engineer in all cases.
-In addition to the written request, the Contractor shall submit the work plan and schedule for approval by the Engineer.
+In addition to the written request, submit the work plan and schedule for approval by the Engineer.
 The work plan shall include all fiber strands and the parties possibly affected.